-When it’s ready, it almost looks like some cooked ground beef.
-All the milk has cooked and caramelized with the sugar.
+When it's ready, it almost looks like some cooked ground beef.
+All the milk has been cooked and caramelized with sugar.

-It is sweet and the hint of cinnamon, you can eat alone by the spoon or spread it on a plain cookie.
+It is sweet and a hint of cinnamon, you can eat alone by the spoon or spread it on a plain cookie.
 Enjoy it with your tea or coffee!

 What Is The Difference With The Regular Dulce De Leche?